ftjuh/I2Cwrapper/README.md

 }
 ```

-This is an example for addressing a target controller running the I2Cwrapper firmware with (at least) the AccelStepperI2C module enabled.
+This is an example for addressing a target device running the I2Cwrapper firmware with (at least) the AccelStepperI2C module enabled.

 ```c++
 /*